Yaroster/skoomaDen.me/src/content/posts/Contrasting_China_Brown_Economy.md

 title: "A Contrasted China: Power, Policy, and the Western Narratives."
 pubDate: 2024-08-16
 categories: ['Book Review']
-description: "A joint review of both Dr. Brown and Ms. Economy's most recent books."
+description: "A joint review of both Dr. Brown and Dr. Economy's most recent books."
 ---

 # A Contrasted China: Power, Policy, and the Western Narratives.